What is Gold Fill?

 It is important to ask a maker what their relationship to their goods are.

 Gold fill is the next best thing to solid gold.
-I can recycle my scraps that I don’t use for money because it has real gold content!
-I can wear it confidently knowing that the gold will not peel, flake or wear off.
-I have even dumped my pieces into bleach, hydrogen peroxide, baking soda, salt water to test the resiliency of the pieces.
+We can recycle my scraps that we don’t use for money because it has real gold content!
+We can wear it confidently knowing that the gold will not peel, flake or wear off.
+We have even dumped my pieces into bleach, hydrogen peroxide, baking soda, salt water to test the resiliency of the pieces.
 Each time, the gold did not peel or wear off.
 With a quick wipe of a jewellery cloth, it was shiny again!

-Again, if you have any questions about Gold Fill, please do not hesitate to ask or contact me!
+Again, if you have any questions about Gold Fill, please do not hesitate to ask or contact us!